lecy/FAADS-NCCS-Crosswalk/README.md

 The program will generate three results files:

-[yes.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/yes.match.csv): organizations that match by name AND geography
+* [yes.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/yes.match.csv): organizations that match by name AND geography.
-[maybe.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/maybe.match.csv): organizations that match by name only
+* [maybe.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/maybe.match.csv): organizations that match by name only.
-[no.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/no.match.csv): organizations that do not match by name
+* [no.match](https://github.com/lecy/FAADS-NCCS-Crosswalk/blob/master/no.match.csv): organizations that do not match by name.

 Note that all code is in the R programming language.